YuiseoYule/LG_CNS_AM_Inspirecamp/_posts/2026-04-29-git-and-github/index.md

 ---
 layout: post
-title: "What is Git and GitHub?"
+title: "What are Git and GitHub?"
 date: 2026-04-29
 categories: TIL
 ---